TheOdinProject/curriculum/databases/databases/databases_and_sql.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

+- SQLCourse's [beginner course](https://www.sqlcourse.com/beginner-course/) and [advanced course](https://www.sqlcourse.com/advanced-course/) are great resources if you need more practice.
 - Odinite Hunter D made his excellent notes into a [Git Book on SQL](https://hunter-ducharme.gitbook.io/sql-basics) which you should totally check out if you want a decent resource.
 - [SQL "tutorial" from tutorialspoint](http://www.tutorialspoint.com/sql/index.htm)... doesn't really give much guidance, but can be a useful reference for the language.
 - [A Beginners Guide to SQL](http://www.sohamkamani.com/blog/2016/07/07/a-beginners-guide-to-sql/) by Soham Kamani.